Miron Winslow: Early life

-He was born in Williston, Vermont, on December 11, 1789 to Anna Kellogg and Nathaniel Winslow.
+He was born in Williston, Vermont, on December 11, 1789, to Anna Kellogg and Nathaniel Winslow.
 At the age of fourteen, he started his career as a store clerk and then established himself in a business in Norwich, Connecticut, where he was employed for two years.

-With conversion, he had a conviction that he had to preach gospel, and to preach un-evangelized nations; therefore, changed career paths, and gave himself to the service of Christ among the heathen.
+With conversion, he had a conviction that he had to preach the gospel, and to preach un-evangelized nations; therefore, changed career paths, and gave himself to the service of Christ among the heathen.
 Later, he graduated from Middlebury College in 1815 and Andover Theological Seminary in 1818.
 On January 19, 1819, he married Harriet W. Lathrop, who bore him six children.

 During his vacation years at Andover Theological Seminary, he worked as an agent of the American Board of Commissioners for Foreign Missions (ABCFM) to tour New England and raise funds.
 On November 4, 1818, he was ordained by ABCFM at Tabernacle Church, Salem, Massachusetts, together with Pliny Fisk and others.
 He was sent as a missionary to Ceylon Mission, Ceylon.

 Missionary work

 On June 8, 1819, he embarked from Boston on the brig Indus, bound for Calcutta, India.
 From Calcutta, he proceeded to Ceylon and reached his destination on December 14, 1819.
 As part of his missionary duty, he was initially stationed at Oodooville on July 4, 1820.
 At Oodooville, he established a mission and a seminary.
 After having laboured for fourteen years at Oodooville, he was transferred to Madras, South India.
-Having arrived at Madras on August 18, 1836, he had chosen that as the mission site for the American Madras Mission and started his missionary activities; consequently, Winslow is credited in commencing [founding] the American Madras Mission in 1836.
+Having arrived at Madras on August 18, 1836, he had chosen that as the mission site for the American Madras Mission and started his missionary activities; consequently, Winslow is credited with commencing [founding] the American Madras Mission in 1836.
 In September 1836, he was joined by John Scudder, Sr., the first American medical missionary in India.
 In 1839 they were joined by the young missionary printer Phineas R. Hunt who sailed from America to take charge of the mission press.

-Winslow visited America in 1855, but returned in 1858.
-Due to ill-health, he left again to America in August 1864; however, he died at the age of seventy-four, on his way from India to America at the Cape of Good Hope (Cape Town), South Africa, on 22 October 1864, two days after he reached Cape Town.
+Winslow visited America in 1855 but returned in 1858.
+Due to ill health, he left again to America in August 1864; however, he died at the age of seventy-four, on his way from India to America at the Cape of Good Hope (Cape Town), South Africa, on 22 October 1864, two days after he reached Cape Town.